Nelson Quiñónes: Houston Dynamo

 On 27 July 2022, Quiñónes signed with Major League Soccer side Houston Dynamo on a year long loan with an option to make the deal permanent.
 He made his Dynamo debut on 27 August, coming on as a sub in a 2–1 loss to Minnesota United.
 Quiñónes ended the season with 8 appearances for the Dynamo, coming off the bench in each of Houston's final 8 games.
 The Dynamo finished 13th in the Western Conference, failing to qualify for the playoffs.

 On 6 June 2023 Quiñónes scored his first goal for Houston to help the Dynamo to a 4–1 victory over the Chicago Fire in the U.S. Open Cup quarterfinals.
 Four days late he scored his first career MLS goal in a 4–0 win against Los Angeles FC.
 On 13 July Houston exercised their option to make his stay at the club permanent.
 The official fee was undisclosed but was reportedly $1,250,000, with Once Caldas maintaining a 25% sell-on clause.
-He was named to his first ever MLS Team of the Matchday following a 2 goal and 1 assist performance in a 5–1 win over the Colorado Rapids on 7 October.
+He was named to his first ever MLS Team of the Matchday following a 2-goal and 1 assist performance in a 5–1 win over the Colorado Rapids on 7 October.
 Quiñónes finished the regular season with 4 goals and 2 assists in 28 regular season appearance, helping the Dynamo finish 4th in the West to qualify for the playoffs for the first time in 6 years.
 He had 1 assist in 5 playoff games to help Houston reach the Conference Finals, where they fell 2–0 to LAFC.
 The highlight of the season was winning the 2023 Open Cup, with Quiñónes drawing a foul in the box to set up the decisive penalty, which was converted by Amine Bassi, in a 2–1 win over Inter Miami in the final.
 Following the season he was named Dynamo Young Player of the Year.

 In February 2024 Quiñónes suffered a knee injury why playing with the Colombia U23 team that forced him to miss the entire 2024 season.

+On 18 March 2026, Quiñónes was waived by Houston.